 Crosby described the cost of quality as the cost of nonconformance.
 Juran, another quality guru, explained it as the cost of poor quality or the costs incurred as a result of poor quality.

 In other words, you need to make a business case for quality based on the costs you think you can reduce versus the investment needed and phrase it in their language of Return On Investment (ROI).
 How do we do that, make a business case for quality?
 It is all based on understanding the Cost of quality and Cost of poor quality.

 What Is Cost of Quality?

-The cost of quality is typically explained as consisting of four elements: prevention, appraisal, internal failure and external failure costs.
-But I have a simpler explanation.
+The cost of quality is typically explained as consisting of four elements: prevention, appraisal, internal failure and external failure costs (see below).
+But first, I have a simpler explanation.
 Your business has three things to worry about:

 - What is productive work?

 - What work do you need to perform to ensure work is productive?

 Your cost of poor quality consists mainly of the unproductive work.
 The goal in quality is to focus on the productive work, ensure your work is productive, and get rid of the unproductive work.
 Sound simple?